 Dhruv Bhatnagar (M.S.
 '11)

 Dhruv Bhatnagar is a member of EST&P’s first graduating class.
-Graduating in 2011, with a concentration in Mechanical Engineering, he was able to use his degree to secure a job in the public sector.
+Graduating in 2011, with a concentration in Mechanical Engineering.

-Dhruv currently lives in the Boston area and works for the Massachusetts Department of Public Utilities as an Energy Regulatory Analyst.
+Before Dhruv moved to Hawaii and upon EST&P graduation, Dhruv worked for the Massachusetts Department of Public Utilities as an Energy Regulatory Analyst in Boston.
 His role focuses on regulatory issues related to grid modernization, emerging grid technologies and operations, and energy efficiency as they relate to the state’s electric distribution companies.

 Dhruv grew up in St Louis, Missouri, and earned his undergraduate degree in Chemical Engineering from the University of California at Berkeley in 2009.
 He began his career as a process engineer at Nestle where he designed and implemented manufacturing process improvements to increase throughput and process efficiency, reduce energy use, increase operator safety and reduce process waste.
 Looking to further his education, he began his search for degrees in energy and found that there were few that had this specific focus.
 What drew him to EST&P was Carnegie Mellon’s great name in engineering and a program that stood out from other schools by focusing on engineering, economics and policy.